rahuliitkgp31/Secrets/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development.

 All the requirements are in package.json.

 First open terminal at the project root and run:
 ```
 $ npm install
 ```
 Go to [Google api console](https://console.developers.google.com/) set up a new project with name Secrets fill Authorized redirect URIs with http://localhost:3000/auth/google/secrets and fill URIs with http://localhost:3000 generate CLIENT_ID, CLIENT_SECRET. similary set up a new app on [Facebook for Developers](https://developers.facebook.com/apps/) and generate FACEBOOK_APP_ID, FACEBOOK_APP_SECRET  and generate a TWITTER_CONSUMER_KEY, TWITTER_CONSUMER_SECRET from [Twitter Developers](https://developer.twitter.com/).

-next create a .env file at the project root by running following command on terminal.
+next create a .env file by running following command on terminal.
 ```
 $ touch .env
 ```